X10 Genuine CM11A ActiveHome Serial Computer Interface Pre CM15A

 - The original software works with Windows 3.x, 95, 98, ME, NT4, 2000, Vista, XP, and Windows 7 (16 and 32 bit operating systems).
 It should work on Windows 8 and Windows 10 (32 bit) operating systems.
 The original ActiveHome software will not install on anything higher than 32 bits.

 - A new and FREE third party software (named ActiveHome Vista) allows you to use the CM11A with Windows XP, Vista, Windows 7, and Windows 10 (32 OR 64) bit operating systems.
 I am not sure as I do not have a PC with Windows 8 to test it, but it should work on Windows 8.
 I can personally testify that it does work on Windows XP (32 bit) and Windows 7 (64 bit) and Windows 10 (64 bit) operating systems.
 My guess would be that it would work on Windows 8 as well.
-If someone has been able to verify this by using it on their own W8 PC, just let me know and I will gladly update this info for everyone.

 - The CM11A can also be used with the CM15A ActiveHome PRO software SW31A (version 3.318 or higher) that you may already have installed on your PC.
 The newest compatible version of the SW31A PRO software that works with a CM11A is version 3.318 (or higher).
 NOTE: On 7-29-2013, X10's software servers went offline making it unclear as to when or if the SW31A PRO software would ever be available again for purchase or download.
 In place of the PRO software, try the new ActiveHome Vista software.
 Recently, X10 did put up a link to a download for a version of the SW31A PRO software that does not require registration to function.
 See the links below under software downloads.